abedelmenhem/first-project/README.md

 # first-project
-in this platform we will edit on our shop web site
+# On this platform, we will edit our shop website